-At 25°C ropivacaine HCl has a solubility of 53.8 mg/mL in water, a distribution ratio between n-octanol and phosphate buffer a pH 7.4 of 14:1 and a pKa of 8.07 in 0.1 M KC solution.
-The pKa of ropivacaine is approximately the same as bupivacaine (8.1) and is similar to that of mepivacaine (7.7).
-However ropivacaine has an intermediate degree of lipid solubility compared to bupivacaine and menivacaine
+At 25°C ropivacaine HCl has a solubility of 53.8 mg/mL in water, a distribution ratio between n-octanol and phosphate caine (8.1) and is similar to that of mepivacaine (7.7).
+However compared to bupivacaine and mepivacaine.